MENU

 It functions in much the same way that the Intergovernmental Panel on Climate Change does with the UN Framework Convention on Climate Change.

-COP16 produced a decision text on “matters related to the work programme” of IPBES.
+COP16 produced a draft text on “matters related to the work programme” of IPBES.
 It “encourages” parties to “make use of, as appropriate, the assessments and deliverables” of IPBES.

 It also “invites” IPBES to consider a range of options for a future assessment, including a bracketed option on “rights-based approaches”.